jonashackt/spring-boot-graalvm/README.md

 Finally we are where we wanted to be in the first place!
 We're able to run our natively compiled Spring Boot Apps inside Docker containers.
 It should be easy to deploy those to [a cloud provider like Heroku](https://heroku.com)!

+And it's good to get back on my last year's article on Running [Spring Boot on Heroku with Docker, JDK 11 & Maven 3.5.x](https://blog.codecentric.de/en/2019/08/spring-boot-heroku-docker-jdk11/), since there may be tweaks we need with our Graal-Setup also!

 Now as we move forward to a deployment of our Spring Boot Native app on a cloud provider's Docker infrastructure, we need to have our Spring Boot Native app's port configurable in a dynamic fashion!
 Most cloud providers want to dynamically set this port from the outside - as [we can see in Heroku for example](https://devcenter.heroku.com/articles/setting-the-http-port-for-java-applications).

 [As the Heroku docs state]( https://devcenter.heroku.com/articles/container-registry-and-runtime#dockerfile-commands-and-runtime):